Forms of cooperation and quality assurance

 • Crossovers between these spearhead sectors;

-• Crossovers with supporting sectors such as: ICT, water, chemistry, creative sector and manufacturing industry.
+• Crossovers with supporting sectors such as: IT, water, chemical, creative and manufacturing sectors.

-With the Pioneers in Health Care Innovation Fund, the University of Twente, Saxion, MST, ZGT and Deventer Hospital stimulate sustainable cooperation between the world of new technology and medical practice in a bottom-up manner, facilitating the introduction of innovative technology into the clinic.
+In the Pioneers in Health Care Innovation Fund, the University of Twente, Saxion, MST, ZGT and Deventer Hospital encourage sustainable collaboration between the world of new technology and medical practice in a bottom-up manner, facilitating the introduction of innovative technology in clinics.

 Quality of our research